Misleading Information On Fish Labels: Truth About Seabass

 This sea bass investigation reveals a much wider issue.
 We’re seeing the same patterns across meat, dairy, and eggs.
 Glossy packaging and clever marketing mask a growing disconnect between what we’re told and what’s actually true.

 But here’s the encouraging part: independent businesses like your local fishmonger are still getting it right.
-They welcome questions because they’re proud of their products.
+They welcome questions because they’re proud of their food products.
 They’re the first to call out industry nonsense because their reputation depends on honesty.

 In a world of corporate doublespeak and regulatory loopholes, that kind of straightforward dealing is worth supporting.